Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_proxy_advanced.md

 Optional:

+- `acls` (Attributes) Optional ACL rules.
+Deny rules take precedence over allow rules. (see [below for nested schema](#nestedatt--config--acls))
 - `balancer` (Attributes) (see [below for nested schema](#nestedatt--config--balancer))
 - `embeddings` (Attributes) (see [below for nested schema](#nestedatt--config--embeddings))
-- `genai_category` (String) Generative AI category of the request.
-Default: "text/generation"; must be one of ["audio/speech", "audio/transcription", "image/generation", "realtime/generation", "text/embeddings", "text/generation", "video/generation"]
+- `genai_category` (String) Generative AI category of the request. possible known values include one of ["audio/speech", "audio/transcription", "image/generation", "realtime/generation", "text/embeddings", "text/generation", "video/generation"]; Default: "text/generation"
-- `llm_format` (String) LLM input and output format and schema to use.
-Default: "openai"; must be one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]
+- `llm_format` (String) LLM input and output format and schema to use. possible known values include one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]; Default: "openai"
 - `max_request_body_size` (Number) max allowed body size allowed to be introspected.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
 Default: 1048576
 - `model_name_header` (Boolean) Display the model name selected in the X-Kong-LLM-Model response header.
 Default: true
-- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events.
-Default: "allow"; must be one of ["allow", "always", "deny"]
+- `response_streaming` (String) Whether to 'optionally allow', 'deny', or 'always' (force) the streaming of answers via server sent events. possible known values include one of ["allow", "always", "deny"]; Default: "allow"
 - `vectordb` (Attributes) (see [below for nested schema](#nestedatt--config--vectordb))

 <a id="nestedatt--config--targets"></a>